amarouane-ABDELHAK/s3-disater-recovery/docs/adr/20250206-ansible-with-github-actions.md

 - Reusable playbooks and roles streamline deployment logic across projects.

 ## Cons
+- Teams unfamiliar with Ansible may face a learning curve, requiring time and resources to become proficient.
 - Limited debugging insights compared to dedicated CI/CD tools sush as Bamboo or Jenkins.
 - SSH access requirements for GitHub Actions runners requires careful security configurations.
 - Stateless nature of Ansible requires careful change management compared to stateful IaC such as Terraform.